 This method will work similar to the hot water and soap method, but with the bonus of bubbles that will help clear the excess mess.
 Water temperature is still important in this step: make sure that the water you mix the soda and vinegar with is still hot.

-Use a Brush if you Don’t Have a Plunger
+Use a Brush to Unclog a Toilet Without a Plunger

 Plungers are still one of the best avenues to success when trying to unclog your toilet, but some people just don’t have them.
 This means if you have already exhausted the soap, hot water, and vinegar strategies, you can try to use the toilet brush.
 Yes, the one you use to scrub the toilet.